 The Daintree is the oldest continually surviving tropical rainforest in the world at 180 million years old (by comparison, the Amazon is only 55 million years old), and with the Great Barrier Reef just offshore it’s the only place in the world where two World Heritage Areas meet.
 Over half of all species are found in tropical rainforests, and the Daintree is one of the most biologically diverse in the world, home to 65% of Australia’s bat and butterfly species, 35% of its frog, reptile and marsupial species, 40% of its bird species, and around 12,000 different insect species — all contained within an area that takes up less than 0.1% of the landmass of Australia.
 Its plant diversity is also unrivaled in Australia, with over 3000 plant species, 80% of the world’s fern species, and one of the rarest and most primitive of the world’s flowering plants.

 The buyback commenced in 1992 with Bush Heritage Australia purchasing one property.
 In 1993 the Federal and State governments funded the $23 million Daintree Rescue Program, which succeeded in buying back a number of significant blocks over four years for inclusion in the national park.
-A non-profit organisation called the Daintree Rainforest Foundation began fundraising in 2000 for the land buyback program, and soon received $5 million from the government towards this effort.
+A non-profit organisation called the Daintree Rainforest Foundation began fundraising in 2000 for the land buyback program, and another organisation, the Australian Rainforest Foundation, soon received $5 million from the government towards this effort.

 Golly tried to explain the story of rescuing these sections of rainforest and the roles of the different organisations involved.
 There was one person who he particularly highlighted: Kelvin Davies.

-I’d met Kelvin when passing through Mullumbimby in NSW where he’s based, and he struck me as a kind yet determined man who has had a tumultuous journey.
+I’d met Kelvin when passing through Mullumbimby in New South Wales where he was based, and he struck me as a kind yet determined man who had had a tumultuous journey.
 After first getting involved in rainforest conservation in 1990 with the Melbourne Rainforest Action Group, Kelvin founded the organisation Rainforest Rescue and developed the ‘Buy Back and Protect Forever Project’ in the early 2000s, focused on properties in the Daintree.
 In 2008, Rainforest Rescue merged with the Daintree Rainforest Foundation, acquiring all their assets.

 Organisations are made up of people, and people don’t always get along.
-Kelvin later left Rainforest Rescue, bruised and battered by his own organisation, and took some time out to recover.
+Kelvin later left Rainforest Rescue, bruised and battered, and took some time out to recover.
 But then in 2015 he helped establish Rainforest Trust Australia, a subsidiary of an international US-based organisation, and later became its CEO.
-He arranged for them to amalgamate with the Australian Rainforest Foundation (separate from the Daintree Rainforest Foundation) and acquire their cabins and nursery site where I was now sitting.
+He arranged for them to amalgamate with the Australian Rainforest Foundation and acquire their cabins and nursery site where I was now sitting.

-Unfortunately, the Australian Rainforest Foundation had a tarnished reputation (a former managing director later ended up convicted with a 12 month prison sentence for misusing government funds), which Kelvin had neglected to mention to his international board of directors, and this cost him his job.
+Unfortunately, the Australian Rainforest Foundation had a tarnished reputation (a former managing director later ended up convicted with a 12 month prison sentence for misusing government funds), which they failed to inform Kelvin and Rainforest Trust about.
+Nonetheless, Kelvin was made redundant.
 Again, he picked himself up and founded the organisation ‘Rainforest 4’, throwing himself back into the work of raising money, buying back land and organising for it to be restored and protected.

 ‘He’s a good man’, Golly said, describing Kelvin as the ‘Johnny Appleseed’ of the Daintree rescue effort.